fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 ---

 ## 4 How to Stop Your "Inner Jerk" From Getting Out

+Everyone is a temporary asshole sometimes.
+Now how do you prevent yourself from becoming a certified one?

+Everyone has a [hard time][vending machine] sometimes and act like one.
+Most people try to synchronize with other people, acting and becoming more similar to them.
+He was in a group once where he and three others fought for the leading position, making them pretty big jerks in the process.
+His consequence was pretty simple: quit it.
+So that you can do as well, make sure not to have any big [sunk costs][sunk cost], and select the people you work with very carefully.

+If you are not in a position capable of quitting (for whatever reason), reduce contact and try to be happy with what you have - you do not need to compete with them over who the biggest jerk is.
+You can always focus on cooperation and win-win-situations, this will bring you the most in the long term.

+The first step is noticing that you are an asshole - most people are not aware of it and only want to do good.
+They usually notice with overwhelming evidence of a 360°-Feedback, which you probably do regularly already.

+At the end of the chapter is a self-evaluation about how others react to you, and a threshold from which onwards you are quite likely to be at least a considerable jerk.

+---

 ## 5 When Assholes Reign: Tips for Surviving Nasty People and Workplaces

+---

 ## 6 The Virtues of Assholes
 ## 7 The No Asshole Rule as a Way Life